ARUP-CAS/aiscr-aonline/README.md

-# README #
+# Archeologie online #

-Institute of Archaeology Prague
+Institute of Archaeology of the CAS, Prague

 ### Content ###